 Intrinsic Value Theory

 EMH is not a universally accepted theory, and it's actually highly controversial in some investing circles.
-On the other side of the theoretic spectrum, you'll find Intrinsic Value Theory.
+On the other side of the theoretical spectrum, you'll find Intrinsic Value Theory.
 This theory states that companies trade for more or less than they are worth all the time.
-The company's real value, something Benjamin Graham called "intrinsic value," is the net present value of the owner earnings—the cash that can be extracted from the enterprise from now until the end of time, based on the actual productive capacity of the business itself.
+The company's real value—something Benjamin Graham called "intrinsic value"—is the net present value of the owner's earnings.
+It is the cash that can be extracted from the enterprise from now until the end of time, based on the actual productive capacity of the business itself.
 In other words, how much money is the company making, and how long can it continue making that amount?

-While intrinsic value is based in part on the analysis of hard data, there's also a subjective element to it.
+While intrinsic value is based on the analysis of hard data, there's also a subjective element.
 For example, investors may take qualitative factors like leadership style into account when determining a company's value.

 The theory also takes into account something known as the "risk-free rate."
 That's the rate at which your money could be growing in relatively risk-free securities.
 In the U.S., investors determine this by watching the rate on long-term U.S. Treasury bonds.
 If you believe a stock is selling for less than its intrinsic value, but the difference isn't much more than the rate on a Treasury bond, or there are significant risks involved, it might be better to avoid taking market risks and invest in the bond instead (or find a company that's selling at even more of a discount compared to its intrinsic value).

-Investors that follow this theory are "value investors," and they include famous investors like Warren Buffett (whose mentor was Benjamin Graham).
+Investors that follow this theory are "value investors."
+They include famous investors like Warren Buffett (whose mentor was Benjamin Graham).
 His widely repeated quips draw from this outlook, including his belief that "if a business does well, the stock eventually follows," and "it's far better to buy a wonderful company at a fair price than it is to buy a fair company at a wonderful price."
-When something causes a company's stock price to fall, a value investor will scrutinize the company and decide whether it presents an opportunity to buy.
+When something causes a company's stock price to fall, a value investor will scrutinize it and decide whether it presents an opportunity to buy.